plone/training/mastering-plone/behaviors_2.rst

     :class: toggle

     There are no tests for `starzel.votablebehavior` at all at the moment.
-    But you can refer to `chapter 23 (Testing in Plone) <https://training.plone.org/5/mastering-plone/testing.html>`_ for how to setup unit testing for a package.
+    But you can refer to https://training.plone.org/5/testing/testing_setup.html for how to setup unit testing for a package.
-    Put the particular test for this exercise into a file named :file:`starzel.votable_behavior/starzel/votable_behavior/tests/test_voting`.
+    Put the particular test for this exercise into a file named :file:`starzel.votable_behavior/starzel/votable_behavior/tests/test_voting.py`.
     Remember you need an empty :file:`__init__.py` file in the :file:`tests` directory to make testing work.
     You also need to add ``starzel.votable_behavior`` to ``test-eggs`` in :file:`buildout.cfg` and re-run buildout.